insearchman/Shuler/README.md

 # Shuler

-First try (2016)
+Not published

-Have mix from several versions of background & card textures organization
+Note:

-Without
+- First version (2016)
-- Onbording
+- This repository contains various versions of the backgrounds & card texture organization.

-- Yandex ads
+Done:

-not published
+- main functionality